 What Is E-Bike Sharing?

-The electric assist makes biking easier and more accessible, allowing people to travel longer distances and navigate San Diego's hills with less effort, while still getting exercise.
+The electric assist makes biking more accessible, allowing people to travel longer distances and navigate San Diego's hills with less effort, while still getting exercise.

 Why Docked E-Bike Share?